A Tale Of Two Efforts To Improve Confidence In U.S. Elections

 Kolasky made his remarks to the National Academies committee, which is looking at vulnerabilities in voting technology and expects to issue a report next year with recommendations on how to tighten security.

-Multiple effots
+Multiple efforts

 It's one of several such efforts.
 Harvard University's Belfer Center has also launched a project called '"Defending Digital Democracy."
 It held a tabletop exercise last month with election officials that simulated an Election Day attack.
 The group plans to issue a "playbook" to help election administrators and others respond to such threats.
 A coalition that includes the Center for Internet Security and the Atlantic Council is working on a similar handbook of election cybersecurity "best practices."